How we can help with NHS concerns or complaints

 NHS Complaints Advocacy is guaranteed under legislation, as a free, independent and confidential service to all people in England who need support to get their complaint resolved.
 It helps you know all your options, your rights and how to make sure your voice is heard.

 We have run this service in Reading since 2014 so we know how local systems work and who to contact to get your problem sorted out.
-During 2018-19, we helped 84 local people make formal NHS complaints, and assisted a further 209 people with advice that helped sort out problems before they escalated.
+During 2019-20, we supported 125 with NHS complaints advocacy.

 Our service offers three levels of support: